albdimanuel-elastic/demo-onboarding/README.md

-​	•	**Helm Repository Errors**:

-​	•	If Helm fails to add or update repositories, ensure you have internet access and correct repository URLs.
+​	•	**Helm Repository Errors**: if Helm fails to add or update repositories, ensure you have internet access and correct repository URLs.

-​	•	**Playbook Execution Fails**:

-​	•	Review the playbook output to identify the error.

-​	•	Ensure all required tools (kubectl, helm, ansible) are installed and correctly configured.
+​	•	**Playbook Execution Fails**:  Review the playbook output to identify the error.
+Ensure all required tools (kubectl, helm, ansible) are installed and correctly configured.

-​	•	**OpenTelemetry Operator Installation Issues**:

-​	•	Ensure dependencies like Cert-Manager are installed and verify the Helm chart values.
+​	•	**OpenTelemetry Operator Installation Issues**:  Ensure dependencies like Cert-Manager are installed and verify the Helm chart values.